 7. Close Bonds & Social Relationships

-Loneliness and depression are a common ailment among seniors, but those among us that live the longest tend to have strong ties and bonds to family and friends.
+Loneliness and depression are common ailments among seniors, but those among us that live the longest tend to have strong ties and bonds to family and friends.
 Good relationships, as well as social interactions, help fight off things like depression and loneliness, which can have a tremendous impact on your physical and mental health.
 And as we all know, our health has pretty much everything to do with our longevity.

 Those who have lived long lives are also involved with other things that create close bonds as well, such as religion, community, or other organizations.
-Having these bonds and relationships provide us with support, engagement, and of course, beautiful memories.
+Having these bonds and relationships provides us with support, engagement, and of course, beautiful memories.

 Though genetics and medical history have a lot to do with how long we may live, our personalities and how we live are just as important.
 As experts in senior care, Caring Senior Service helps provide your senior loved ones with all of the tools necessary to live their longest and happiest lives.
 Contact a Caring team near you for more information on the best of senior care!